Compare HAL & TPL Stocks: Price Trends, ML Decisions, Charts, Trends, Technical Analysis and more.

 Halliburton is North America's largest oilfield-services company as measured by market share.
 Despite industry fragmentation, it holds a leading position in the hydraulic fracturing and completions market, which makes up nearly half of its revenue.
 It also holds strong positions in other service offerings like drilling and completions fluids, which leverages its expertise in material science, as well as the directional drilling market.
 While we consider SLB the global leader in reservoir evaluation, we think Halliburton leads in any activity from the reservoir to the wellbore.
 Halliburton's innovations have helped multiple producers lower their development costs per barrel of oil equivalent, with techniques that have been honed over a century of operations.

 Texas Pacific Land Corp is mainly engaged in the sales and leases of land owned, retaining oil and gas royalties, and the overall management of the land owned.
-It operates its business in two reportable segments; Land and Resource Management and Water Service and Operations.
-The Land and Resource Management segment focuses on managing surface acres of land and its oil and gas royalty interests, principally concentrated in the Permian Basin.
-The Water Services and Operations segment encompasses the business of providing full-service water offerings to operators, produced-water treatment, infrastructure development, and disposal solutions.
-The company generates the majority of its revenue from the Land and Resource Management segment.
+The group operates its business in two reportable segments: Land and Resource Management and Water Service and Operations.
+The Land and Resource Management segment, which generates maximum revenue, focuses on managing its several surface acres of land and its oil and gas royalty interests, principally concentrated in the Permian Basin.
+The revenue streams of this segment consist of royalties from oil and gas, revenues from easements and commercial leases, and land and material sales.
+The Water Services and Operations segment encompasses the business of providing a full-service water offering to operators in the Permian Basin.